MontpellierRessourcesImagerie/microglia-analyzer/docs/annotate_patches.rst

 Notes
 =====

-- If you are working on RGB images, they will be converted to grayscale.
+- If you are working on RGB images, they will be converted to gray scale.
 - If you already annotated some images, your annotations will be loaded when you open the widget.
 - In the ".txt" files generated for each image by the widget, the content is as follows:
    - [integer]: the class index (starting from 0).